Introduction

 -

-Cleft sentences for emphasis
+Cleft sentences for emphasis in IELTS writing task 2

 - “What makes this issue particularly concerning is its impact on future generations.”